Thinking of giving up your daily barista-made coffee in favour of a homemade cuppa to save money? With the rising cost of living, we don't blame you.

 It can take a while to get the hang of a manual machine… but it's worth investing some time

-Manual machines aren't too tricky once you get the hang of them, but it's worth investing some time in learning how to use yours so you can make the most of it – and so you can be sure you're making the tastiest coffee possible from your machine.
+Manual machines aren't too tricky once you get the hang of them, but it's worth investing some time in learning how to use yours so you can make sure you're getting the tastiest coffee possible from your machine.

 And, as with all new things, you should expect to have a few disastrous attempts while you're still working it out.
 That's part of the fun!
 (Just maybe don't invite anyone over for coffee until you've got it under control.)